kenrick95/nikku/README.md

-# nikku
+# Nikku

 Web-based BRSTM player

-Just open [the demo](https://kenrick95.github.io/nikku/) in modern browser, select .brstm file, and enjoy!
+Just open [the demo](https://kenrick95.github.io/nikku/) in modern browser, select a `.brstm` file, and enjoy!

 ## What Is BRSTM?